Loading...

 Portion Control

-Choose a plain, unsweetened Greek yogurt instead of flavored options to minimize added sugars.
+Opt for plain, unsweetened Greek yoghurt instead of flavored varieties which often contain added sugars.

 healthspan-mbl